-This period experienced a transition of the subduction from its incipient stage to the steady-state stage 44 to 40 Ma (Fig. 2-3C).
+This period experienced a transition of the subduction from its incipient stage to the steady-sate stage 44 to 40 Ma (Fig. 2-3C).
 The regions where magma was produced shifted from a shallow trench side to a deeper back-arc side.
-The result of this was a change in chemical magma composition from boninitic to common arc tholeiitic.
+The result of this was a change in chemical magma composition from boninitic to common arc tholeitic.

 At this stage, volcanic eruptions in the shallow waters and on the ground formed the foundations for the Hahajima Island Group.
-The Hahajima Island Group alternately experienced explosive and quiet eruptions that both extruded magmas of island arc tholeiitic and calc-alkaline compositions, characteristic of the transitional period (Fig. 2-4).
+The Hahajima Island Group alternately experienced explosive and quiet eruptions that both extruded magmas of island arc tholeitic and calc-alkaline compositions, characteristic of the transitional period.

-Volcanism in the Ogasawara Archipelago came to an end before reaching the steady-state stage.
-After the cessation of volcanic activity, foraminifers and others become deposited in the shallow seas around the Hahajima Island Group during the middle to late Eocene, and formed a limestone stratum.
-In the southwest of Chichijima, coral reefs developed in the early to late Oligocene (34 to 27 Ma), eventually forming the limestone of the area around Minamijima Island.
+Volcanism in the Ogasawara Archipelago came to an end before Steady-state stage.
+After the cessation of volcanic activity, foraminifers and others became deposited in the shallow seas around the Hahajima Island Group during the middle to late Eocene, and formed limesotne.
+In the southwest of Chichijima, coral reefs developed in the early to late Oligocene (34 to 27 Ma), eventually forming the limestone of Minamijima Island and other islands.